dennylslee/rock-paper-scissors-DeepRL/Readme.md

 1) Dual models (hence the term "double") - one model is to drive the action decision (also sometime refers as online model or behavior model) and one to act as the target model.
 The inner weights are "tranferred" from the action model to the target model on every move cycle on a discounted basis.
 2) Exploiting vs exploration using epsilon-greedy method.
 This is essential in any RL design since exploration is important, especially during the start of the process, for searching in different areas of that state space that might lead to better optimal operation position.
 When exploring, it is often termed "off-policy" whereas taking an action according to exploitation is often termed "on-policy".
-3) Experience reply - instead of using most recent history as the learning space, DeepMind introduced the concept of experience reply in which past pass-through of the state space is stored in memory.
+3) Experience replay - instead of using most recent history as the learning space, DeepMind introduced the concept of experience replay in which past pass-through of the state space is stored in memory.
 Such memories are recalled (sampled) at each move and used in the SGD process (thus achieving the reinforcement notion).

 ## Acknowledgement